fbpx

 Fashion show at the Voyagers of the Pacific Luau.
 Photo credit: Marcie Cheung

-This was the first time I’d seen someone make a swimsuit out of it before!
-Plus there were several cute dresses and even some men’s fashion items.
+This was the first time I’d seen someone make a swimsuit out of it!
+There were also several cute dresses and even some men’s fashion items.

 Luau Entertainment